Sustainability Journey

 We are conscious that a significant portion of our carbon footprint arises through outsourced activities such as logistics and through our supply chain and we are committed to working with our supply chain partners in this area.

-During 2022, we appointed external consultants to assist the Group in developing a programme for supplier engagement, to ensure that the Group is working closely with its suppliers and partners to reduce our collective impact on the environment.
-The Group is continuing to work on a Supplier Code of Conduct and Responsible Sourcing Policy, which we expect to roll out during 2023.
+In 2023, we launched our programme for supplier engagement and responsible sourcing, to ensure that the Group is working closely with its suppliers and partners to reduce our collective impact on the environment.
+The Group also launched our new Supplier Code of Conduct and Responsible Sourcing Commitment Statement in 2023, demonstrating our commitment to embedding sustainability across Uniphar and the broader supply chain.